shreyaspatil31/Netflix-Clone/README.md

 ### Instructions:
 1. Replace `https://github.com/yourusername/netflix-clone.git` with the actual link to your GitHub repository.
 2. Adjust any sections as needed, especially if you add JavaScript or other functionalities later.

-Feel free to customize the README further to fit your project’s specifics!